DegreeCalc

 MA Education$35,000$125,000$62,000$75,000$92,00014.088%

 Total Investment = tuition + fees + living expenses + opportunity cost of foregone salary during program.
 Payback = total investment / annual salary premium over no-degree comparison.
-Emp 3mo = percent employed within 3 months of graduation per program placement report.
+Emp 3mo is a planning input and should be replaced with the exact program placement report before enrolling.

 2. 30-Year NPV Ranking (Most to Least Profitable)